H4tch/hugo-plus/README.md

 * URL shortener integration for sharing
 	* Best implementation would be to hook into a Go function?
 * Email button
-* Host documentation for projects. (via Doxygen)
+* Host documentation for projects (via Doxygen)
-* Custom message per content to "Read more", or "Continue reading"
+* Forum support (via Discourse)
 * Shortcodes - Plugins for adding to content (NOTE, currently working...)
 	* Carousal
 	* Thumbnail (caption, link, full res version) + thumbnail browser
-	* Gallery, maybe tied in with photo view
+	* Gallery, maybe tied in with Thumbails
-	* Youtube, with subscribe and other widgets
+	* Youtube, with subscribe and other widgets?
 	* Gist
 	* Link to a Source File with syntax highlighting
 	* Amazon Affiliate Links